Welcome to this Nu Skin Enterprises Review

 Unfortunately, all companies have their fair share of negative issues and Nu Skin is no different.

 We see this more often than not where MLMs do not keep others abreast of how the company is doing.
 Especially for people who become interested in the company.

-If a company was doing so good, then wouldn’t they have income disclosures for each year?
+If a company was doing so well, then wouldn’t they have income disclosures for each year?

-It just reaffirms that MLMs are just not the money-making opportunities that so many bang on about.
+It just reaffirms that MLMs are just not the money-making opportunities that so many bangs on about.

 - Expensive products.

 Products are extremely expensive, especially if you are joining as a NU Skin brand affiliate because you are going to need products for sampling with prospective customers.

 - Remember with an MLM it’s the top 1% where all the money appears to go.